Answered By: Lydia Tsai Last Updated: Feb 15, 2018 Views: 592

-An annotated bibliography is a list of MLA or APA style citations on a certain topic that provide a description of each of the various books, articles, and other sources on the list.
-The annotated bibliography looks like a Works Cited or References page but includes a summary and/or critical evaluation (i.e. annotation) after each source that is cited.
+An annotated bibliography is a list of citations on a related topic with a description (annotation) of each source on the list.
 It can be part of a larger research project, or can be a stand-alone report in itself.

 There are different types of annotations (e.g. summary, evaluative, etc.).
 Make a note of which type of annotation your instructor is looking for.

 Start here for some examples, depending on what citation style you're using: